rstropek/GitHubEduWorkshop/hands-on-labs/github-flow/readme.md

 1. Open issue #5 (*Task List*) in GitHub and check *Add parameter input form* because it has been completed.
 As all items on the task list are completed, Alice and Bob decide to close the issue.

-## Test with *RawGit*
+## Test with *GitHub Pages*

 Alice and Bob would like to send Fred a link where he can test their work and give feedback.
-They use [*RawGit*](https://rawgit.com/) for that.
+They use [*GitHub Pages*](https://docs.github.com/en/github/working-with-github-pages/about-github-pages) for that.

-1. Open the file *index.html* in the repository *ghedu-github-flow* and copy it's URL into the clipboard

-1. Open [*RawGit*](https://rawgit.com/) and paste the URL of *index.html*.
-Copy the *development* URL that *RawGit* gives you into the clipboard.
+1. Alice opens the settings of their project's GitHub repository

+1. She scrolls down to the *GitHub Pages* section

+1. Alice [chooses the *main* branch as the source](https://docs.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#choosing-a-publishing-source) for GitHub Pages

+1. Bob and Alice wait a minute or two until the setting becomes active

+1. They test their website using the URL assigned by GitHub Pages (something like *https://<your-user>.github.io/<your-repo-name>/*, e.g. *https://rstropek.github.io/static-website-experiment/*)

-1. Open the development URL from *RawGit* in a new browser tab.
-You should see the website that Alice and Bob have created.
-They can now send this URL to Fred and ask him for feedback.
+1. They can now send this URL to Fred and ask him for feedback.

 ## *Fred*: Pull Request

 *Fred* looks at the code and recognizes that Alice and Bob created `input` elements with type `text`.
 They probably don't know yet that there is an [input type `number`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/number), too.
 He creates a pull request to propose this enhancement.

+Note: In this example, Fred has to create a fork because he isn't part of the project team.
+If Fred, the teacher, has been added to the project team, he would not need to create a fork.
+He could just use a branch and create the pull request from there.

 1. [Create a fork](https://help.github.com/articles/fork-a-repo/) of the repository *ghedu-github-flow*.